 Best with Extra Benefits: Sunday Citizen Crystal Weighted Blanket

 A weighted blanket is great, but a weighted blanket filled with crystals?
 Be still our self-care-loving hearts.
-This amped up option is a favorite of Senior Commerce Editorial Director Dwyer Frame.
-Rather than using the standard glass or plastic beads in so many other options, it’s filled with crystals—more specifically, amethyst for relieving stress, clear quartz for healing, and rose quartz for extra love vibes.
+This amped-up option is a favorite of Senior Commerce Editorial Director Dwyer Frame.
+Rather than using the standard glass or plastic beads in so many other options, it’s filled with crystals—more specifically, amethyst, clear quartz, and rose quartz.
 The exterior is noteworthy too, a cozy microfiber that comes in three subdued neutral hues.

 Best Style: Bearaby Cotton Napper

 For those who don’t like the look of typical weighted blankets, this oversize throw can’t be beaten.
 The chunky knit blanket is made from buttery soft, certified-organic cotton and comes in three weights.
 The loops keep it nice and breathable, and it’s machine-washable (and dryable), too.
 Available in nine colors, there’s an option to fit every design aesthetic, no matter whether you’re using it as an extra layer on top of your bed or tossed over your couch for Netflix and snuggling.

 Best Washable: Remzy SL Weighted Blanket with Premium Duvet Cover